ByteArena/doc.bytearena.com/content/guides/basic-obstacle-avoidance/index.md

 ## The final code

-Here's what our `src/index.js` will look like when we're finished with this guide.
+Here's what our `src/index.js` will look like when we are finished with this guide.

 ```js
 // import SDK and vector facilities to ease development